benjithedalilama/alice-frontend/final.md

 The centralized nature of middleware ensures that the `validateToken` function is the only function and code responsible for validating the token.
 If I needed to change the method of authentication, I could simply modify my middleware function and any necessary parameters/configuration, ensuring that if the user is not authenticated a 401 Error is thrown, and if they are, executing the intended task, in the above case, getting hubs, or creating a hub, illustrating the separation of concerns and extensibility.

-#### Routes
-I follow the standard REST and CRUD patterns, exchanging JSON data, to make the server as stateless as possible.
-The routes for different paths enable the client to modify and access different documents in the database through the backend API.
-The API acts as an interface into the application, and indirectly communicates with the (stateful) database through services.

-#### Services
+### Services
 Much like my frontend service, I implement a service pattern in my backend that separates the database access out from the API server file to services.
 These services enforce separation of concerns and abstract out database access.
 Figure fourteen shown above shows the `HubService` being used to create and get all hubs with their respective methods on the `HubService` class.
 If implemented correctly, this abstraction ensures I can expect a specific result to be returned by the class method, requiring only that I focus on the API server logic.
 This is especially powerful while working on teams that write robust and precise tests for behaviors of their systems’ individual parts, as they are able to more quickly collaborate and communicate behaviors.
-For example, I can write a test to describe the `HubService` and ensure that the delete method returns a promise while the getAll method returns an array.
+For example, I can write a test to describe the `HubService` and ensure that the delete method returns a promise while the `getAll` method returns an array.
 If a team member rewrites the `HubService` changing the behavior, running the test suite locally will result in the test suite failing, and more importantly the deployment tools should not build a breaking application.

-#### Token Authentication
+### Token Authentication
 To simplify state management on my server I opted for token authentication instead of session-based authentication, which would require the server to store the state of the user session, increasing complexity.
 Instead, token authentication uses a ephemeral signed token that it validates on every protected request for a given user.
 This is a simple and highly secure way of authenticating.
 However, it does introduce some headaches, because if someone gets their hands on the token either by accessing the client’s cookies or by somehow impersonating the user, they can make requests on their behalf.
 I fight this by automatically logging out the user every time they leave the webpage or refresh.
 Also, since the token has a set expiration, there is not any direct way to invalidate a token, so I would have to implement a blacklist or other permissions models in the middleware if users want to invalidate tokens earlier than their expiry date.
 The stateless nature of token authentication further reduces the reliance on state in the backend server and reduces complexity for developers.

 ## Workflow and Project Management